chrisguest75/turn/README.md

 [RELEASE_NOTES.md](./RELEASE_NOTES.md)

 ## TODO:
+* Package for homebrew
+* Package for deb.
+* Add a git action to build.
 * Missing tests:
     * Using different issue identifier
+    * No issue in subject
     * Subjects with table markers |
-    * Add versions and tags processing.
+    * Add versions and tags processing tests.
+    * Test tags to ranges.
+* Can I get bats core into junit format?
+* batscore docker with gomplate and sort -V dependency.
 * Use a temp directory to build if required - rather than output.
-* Make tags.sh just create a ranges.csv file.
 * Somehow detect overlapping ranges.
 * Add a common template that is included to process the input file.
 * Handle rollbacks
 * Hyperlink the circle work flow in metadata
-* Fix tags order on this repo
 * Add a githook for validating the commit format.
 * notes directory
 * Add circleci plugins to pull deployments....